eBay/event-notification-java-sdk/README.md

     * Use key id from the decoded signature header to fetch public key required by the verification algorithm.
 An LRU cache is used to prevent refetches for same 'key'.
     * On verification success, delegate processing to the registered custom message processor and respond with a 204 HTTP status code.
     * On verification failure, respond back with a 412 HTTP status code
-* Includes support for generating the challenge response required for validating this endpoint.
+* With release 1.1.0 - includes support for generating the challenge response required for validating this endpoint.
 More details on endpoint validation is documented here.

 # Usage